Maine Bar Examination (UBE)

 Scoring

-The passing score is a scaled score of 276.
 The total score is 50% MBE scaled score and 50% converted essay score from Day 1.
-Results are released within 75 days after the exam.

 Reciprocity

-Applicants who have obtained a scaled score of at least 276 on a Uniform Bar Exam in another jurisdiction no earlier than July 2015 may apply for admission based on that score.
-For complete details contact the Maine Board of Bar Examiners.
+Applicants who have obtained a scaled score of at least 270 on a Uniform Bar Exam taken in another jurisdiction within the preceding three years may apply for admission based on that score.
+Additional requirements apply

 Looking For Another Jurisdiction?